guptasu/mixer/doc/dev/adapters.md

 ### Configuration-time

 This is when the operator configuration is loaded/reloaded.
-During configuration, Mixer creates new builder objects, configures them, and instantiates handler object for the Adapter.
+During configuration, Mixer creates new `builder` objects, configures them, and instantiates `handler` object for the Adapter.

 Details about the configuration time Mixer-Adapter interaction:

-**Creating new ****builder**
+**Creating new ****`builde**r`

-Every handler config block in the operator's config results into an instance of builder type
+Every handler config block in the operator's config results into an instance of `builder` type

 ![handler config](./img/handler%20config.svg)

-**Passing template specific types and adapter config to ****builder**
+**Passing template specific types and adapter config to ****`builde**r`

-After builder object instantiation, Mixer configures the builder object by invoking various Template specific HandlerBuilder interface methods (example SetMetricTypes, SetQuotaTypes for 'metric' and 'quota' named Templates.) and passing a map of string-to-Type struct.
-The string key and the value Type represents the name of the instance as configured by the operator and the shape of the Instance object the adapter would receive during request time.
+After `builder` object instantiation, Mixer configures the `builder` object by invoking various Template specific `HandlerBuilder `interface methods (example `SetMetricTypes`, `SetQuotaTypes` for 'metric' and 'quota' named Templates.) and passing a map of string-to-`Type `struct.
+The string key and the value `Type `represents the name of the instance as configured by the operator and the shape of the `Instance` object the adapter would receive during request time.

 Given the above sample operator's handler configuration and 'metric' Template shows in above examples, the below examples shows the configuration-time call values:

 ![flow: example attr to types](./img/example%20attr%20to%20instance.svg)

-During request time, every Instance object dispatch to the adapter has a 'Name' field.
-Adapter implementation should use the value of the Name field to lookup the shape description for the Instance object from the map of instance name(string)->Type that was passed during configuration time through the builder object.
+During request time, every `Instance` object dispatch to the adapter has a '`Name`' field.
+Adapter implementation should use the value of the `Name` field to lookup the shape description for the `Instance` object from the map of instance name(string)->`Type` that was passed during configuration time through the `builder` object.

 Once Mixer has called into various template-specific Set****Types methods,

-Mixer calls the SetAdapterConfig method on the builder, and once done then Mixer calls the Validate followed by the Build method.
-SetAdapterConfig gives the builder the adapter specific configuration, Validate allows builder to validate the operator configuration based on the the provided Template specific Types and the Adapter specific configuration.
+Mixer calls the `SetAdapterConfig` method on the `builder`, and once done then Mixer calls the `Validate` followed by the `Build` method. `SetAdapterConfig` gives the builder the adapter specific configuration, `Validate` allows builder to validate the operator configuration based on the the provided Template specific `Types` and the Adapter specific configuration.

-**Instantiating ****handler**
+**Instantiating ****`handle**r`

-Once builder is validated, Mixer calls its Build method, which returns a handler object which Mixer invokes during request processing.
-The handler instance constructed must implement all the Handler interfaces (runtime request serving interfaces) for all the templates the adapter has registered for.
+Once `builder` is validated, Mixer calls its `Build` method, which returns a `handler` object which Mixer invokes during request processing.
+The `handler `instance constructed must implement all the `Handler` interfaces (runtime request serving interfaces) for all the templates the adapter has registered for.
 If the returned handler fails to implement the required interface for the adapter's supported templates, Mixer reports an error and doesn't serve runtime traffic to the particular handler.

-*NOTE: *In the Build method, adapters must do all the bootstrapping work (example establishing connection with backend system, initializing cache and more) that they need to start receiving data during request time.
+*NOTE: *In the `Build` method, adapters must do all the bootstrapping work (example establishing connection with backend system, initializing cache and more) that they need to start receiving data during request time.

-**Closing ****handler**
+**Closing ****`handle**r`

 When a handler is no longer useful, Mixer calls it close method.
-In the Close method an adapter is expected to release all the allocated resources and close all remote connections to the backends if it has any.
+In the `Close` method an adapter is expected to release all the allocated resources and close all remote connections to the backends if it has any.

 ### Request-time

-During this time Mixer dispatches the instance objects to the adapter based on the routing rules that operator has configured.
-Mixer does this by invoking the Handle* functions on the handler object.
+During this time Mixer dispatches the `instance` objects to the adapter based on the routing rules that operator has configured.
+Mixer does this by invoking the Handle* functions on the `handler` object.

-Given the above example operator's config (instance, action, handler configuration) and ['metric' Template](#heading=h.ee6dn8otn4o0), the following examples shows the request-time Instance objects created for a given input attribute bag:
+Given the above example operator's config (instance, action, handler configuration) and ['metric' Template](#heading=h.ee6dn8otn4o0), the following examples shows the request-time `Instance` objects created for a given input attribute bag:

 ![example attr to instance mapping](./img/example%20attr%20to%20instance.svg)